djtech42/JSONToSwift/README.md

 ## What this project aims to accomplish
 - Ability to point to a local JSON file, provide an object name and generate a swift model object

+## How to use
+Clone respository and build using Xcode.
+Run the application target.

+You can also copy the application build product into ~/Usr/bin/local and access it via command line in the system.

+## Local JSON files
+1. Execute the JSONSwiftGenertor application from terminal
+2. Input(at prompt) path to local JSON file
+3. Input(at prompt) name of root object

 ## License
     Copyright 2016 Brenden Konnagan